ngeny-brian/MOVIE-RECOMMENDATION-SYSTEM/README.md

 With so many movies being released, the challenge now is to select what to watch.
 These has prompted me to come up with a solution in the form of a recommendation system for movies.
 By so doing, I hope to solve the problem faced by movie enthusiasts and online streaming companies by developing a system that recommends movies based on the rating given to other movies by users.

 > ### __Objectives.__
-These primary objective of these project was to come up with a system that would be able to recommend movies to a user based on the ratings they have given to other movies.
+The primary objective of these project was to come up with a system that would be able to recommend movies to a user based on the ratings they have given to other movies.
 I explored the data provided and formated it approprietly so as to come up with a functioning system that could recommend five movies that a user is likely to be interested in.

 The secondary objective was to build a model that uses content based recommendation to recommend movies to a user that are simillar to a particular movie within the dataset.
 These was a tentative solution for the cold-start problem whereby a user had not rated any movies yet but had an idea of the type of movies they are interested in.